scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 We have learned how to instrument a local station in order to collect metrics and measure impacts of Kubernetes configuration.

-However, we do not achieve the expected results in the context of native application.
-One explanation could be a lack of the Spring Beta version: Spring Native has just moved to `0.10.0-SNAPSHOT` and it's precisely the version where performance improvements are planed.
+However, we do not achieve the expected results in the context of native applications.
+One explanation could be a lack of the Spring Beta version: Spring Native has just moved to `0.10.0-SNAPSHOT` and it's precisely the version where performance improvements are planned.
 I will get in touch with Spring Boot's team to ask for their opinion.

 <hr class="hr-text" data-content="What to do next?">

 ## What next?

-### What is missing for a more realistic evaluation
+### What is missing for a more realistic evaluation?

-- Kubernetes' configuration should always include resources limit (and also request) that has not been done in this demo.
+- Kubernetes' configuration should always include resource limit (and also request) that has not been done in this demo.
 - I could have used [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/){:target="_blank" rel="noopener noreferrer nofollow"}
   (HPA) and even better HPA on custom metrics (see [this post](https://itnext.io/horizontal-pod-autoscale-with-custom-metrics-8cb13e9d475){:target="_blank" rel="noopener noreferrer nofollow"} for more details).
 I wish I found some Automatic Scaler that regulate all pods in an application to maximize a specific